LouvainVerificationLab/pynusmv/README.md

   * Setuptools 2.1 or higher -- https://pypi.python.org/pypi/setuptools
   * pyparsing version 2.0.2 or higher -- http://pyparsing.wikispaces.com/

+On OS X, you also need the `install_name_tool` command.
+But don't worry much about this one, it should already be installed on your system.

 In addition to these, you will need to have `libexpat` installed on your system (SWIG on OSX also requires `pcre` but this might not be mandatory on all platforms moreover, you can simply your swig installed with `brew install swig`